 Flooding is frequent and severe along the DuPage River, West Branch in Hanover Park.
 Rapid urbanization in the drainage areas since 1960 has led to increasing stormwater runoff.
 At the same time, development in the floodplain in the north portion of the village has obstructed overbank flows during floods, raising water-surface elevations in the vicinity and generally worsening the damage.
 A major storm in October 1954 caused record flooding in the Chicago area, but Hanover Park was sparsely developed at that time.
 Other significant floods occurred on June 10, 1967, and on September 6, 1970, when an estimated 2.7 inches of rain fell in the drainage area.
 Peak discharges at the crest-stage gauge at Lake Street on the river reached 570 cfs in 1967 and 450 cfs in 1970.
 Damage in Hanover Park resulting from the 1970 flood was estimated at \$470,000.
-In addition to flooding due to major storms, more frequent flooding.
-Data from the recording gauge on the river near North Avenue in the Village of Bartlett indicated that the June 1967 flood had a 1-percent-annual-chance probability.
+In addition to flooding due to major storms, more frequent flooding occurs due to high waters in the river blocking storm sewer outlets and causing basement flooding.
+Data from the recording gauge on the river near North Avenue in the Village of Bartlett indicated that the June 1967 flood had a 1-percent-annual chance probability.